We are a small and effective team of advocacy and policy experts based primarily in the UK, with expertise in:

 Kaya Nadesan is Communications Officer at Article 36, working exclusively on communications for the International Network on Explosive Weapons and the Explosive Weapons Monitor.
 She oversees the communications activities and outputs for our work on explosive weapons and supports key network events.

 Kaya has worked in various communications and marketing roles for a wide range of charities and non-profit organisations.
-She studied English Literature and Film, with a focus on marginalised people groups, from the University of Reading.
+She studied English Literature and Film, with a focus on marginalised people groups, at the University of Reading.

 Contact: kaya@article36.org